Former West Brom striker Victor Anichebe reacts to Darren Moore dismissal | Goal.com

 Following their relegation from the English top-flight last season, he has set them up for a return to the Premier League, guiding them to a top-four spot in the Championship log.

-The decision to sack the former Portsmouth central defender came as a shock to the 30-year-old and believes could have been motivated by racism.
+The decision to sack the former Portsmouth central defender came as a shock to the 30-year-old who believes it could have been motivated by racism.

 “It actually made me sick, seeing it,” Anichebe told Football League World.